Where to Stay in Philadelphia: 8 Best Areas

 Chef Michael Schulson is a local celebrity.
 He serves Asian dishes, coffee, and craft cocktails.
 His celebrity status makes the Double Knot and Sampan highly desired eateries.
 You and your family will be able to enjoy exquisite dining and drinks at either of his establishments.

-City Center and Midtown Village is Philadelphia’s tourist hotspot.
+City Center is Philadelphia’s tourist hotspot and a budget-friendly area to stay in the city.
 If you are looking for a place where there are an adult and child-friendly activities, historic attractions, and luxurious hotels, Center City is the place to stay.

 Best places to stay in City Center and Midtown Village: